What are advanced directives?

 - American Bar Association: Tool Kit for Health Care Advance Planning; 10 Legal Myths About Advance Medical Directives

 - American Health Lawyers Association: Guide to Legal Issues in Life Limiting Conditions

 - American Hospital Association: Put It In Writing

 - Caring Connections: Advance Care Planning; Financial Information; Planning Ahead Checklist; Free Brochures

-- Center for Practical Bioethics: (resources available in Spanish) Caring Conversations is a workbook to help individuals and families communicate with each other about their healthcare preferences and contains advance directive documents.
+- Center for Practical Bioethics: Caring Conversations Workbook (resources available in Spanish) Caring Conversations is a workbook to help individuals and families communicate with each other about their healthcare preferences and contains advance directive documents.
 These forms are valid in every state when notarized and signed by two witnesses.
-Call 800.344.3829 to order.
+Download for free or call 800.344.3829 to order.

 - National Association of Social Workers: Advance Care Planning and Psychiatric Advance Directives.
 More information is available about Psychiatric Advance Directives at the National Resource Center on Psychiatric Advance Directives.